fission/fission/charts/fission-all/README.md

 ### Multiple releases

 The same chart can be used to run multiple Fission instances in the same cluster if required.
-To disable a dependency during installation, set `prometheus.enabled` to `false`.